Skip to main content

 info

-Set up observer and notifier
+Set up observer client

 On the observer side, there is a WebSocket client that will push block events to notifier service.
 There is also the HTTP Integration, which will be deprecated in the future.